 Thanks to Milwaukee’s Catholic population, fish fries are a Friday night staple at virtually every restaurant (get a reservation because the wait for a table can be long!).
 Milwaukee is also one of only a handful of cities where frozen custard is available.
 This delicious treat draws people to custard stands on even the coldest winter days.
 If you’re looking for a place to treat your tastebuds, we recommend you pick up an issue of Milwaukee Magazine, which lists restaurants by cuisine and location.

 The Milwaukee Center Theater District is home to the Milwaukee Repertory Theater, which operates three venues: the Quadracci Powerhouse, Steimke Theater and the Stackner Cabaret.
-The district also includes the Pabst Theater, a national historic landmark that provides musical and theatrical entertainment in an elegant setting.
+The district also includes the Pabst Theater, a national historic landmark that provides musical and theatrical entertainment in an elegant setting; the Riverside Theater, a popular music venue; and the Miller High Life Theater.
 The Marcus Center for the Performing Arts offers several venues for performing artists, including the 2,300-seat Uihlein Hall.
-Large shows are held at the Bradley Center or the outdoor Marcus Amphitheater, which is located at the Henry W. Maier Festival Park.
-The Broadway Theatre Center is the home of the Skylight Opera and the Milwaukee Chamber Theatre.
+Large shows are held at the outdoor Marcus Amphitheater or BMO Harris Pavilion which are located at the Henry W. Maier Festival Park.
+The Broadway Theatre Center, located in Milwaukee's trendy Third Ward, is the home of The Skylight Opera and the Milwaukee Chamber Theatre.